This post is primarily aimed at a military audience, but it clearly applies to anybody who hires a moving company to help you move.

 - You get to set up your home

-Mr. Jupiter and I moved into a huge house in June 2017 and my plan was simple: clearly label rooms for the packing crew, be available for questions, and stay out of their way.
-Mister and I declined the full unpack, we just wanted boxes in appropriate rooms, furniture resembled, and any empty boxes removed.
+Mr. Jupiter and I PCS’d to Leavenworth, Kansas in June 2017 and my plan was simple: clearly label rooms for the packing crew, be available for questions, and stay out of their way.
+Mister and I declined the full unpack; we just wanted boxes in appropriate rooms, furniture resembled, and any empty boxes removed.

 We made decisions early so that everything was smooth.
 When we were working with the packing crew in our old house -early.
 We made sure that box locations were clearly marked.
 Example, instead of “Closet” we has distinct “Master Closet” versus “Guest Closet.”
 This early specificity made it easy to locate the same boxes in new house.